DIR Return Create A Forum - Home

 climates.[38]

-the colonization of tropical islands and areas where
+in part, the colonization of tropical islands and areas where

 labor-intensive sugarcane plantations and sugar manufacturing